Animal Re-Identification on Microcontrollers: Experiment on Arduino

 \section{Experiment on Arduino}

-After pruning and compressing the backbone network as described in \autoref{sec:sec4-pruning}, we obtain a final 1.97 MB model ready for deployment on the MCU.
+After pruning and compressing the backbone network as described in \autoref{sec:sec4-pruning}, we obtain a 1.97 MB FP32 model, which is then quantised for MCU deployment..
 This section describes how this trained network is converted into an embedded-ready model through post-training quantisation, conversion into an embedded-ready model format, and deployment on a low-power Arduino platform for on-device evaluation.